DaveBTownLab/swat4-linux-modlauncher/README.md

 - Linux
 - Wine
-- A SWAT 4 mod that provides a batch launcher (e.g. `StartSEF.bat`)
+- A SWAT 4 mod that provides a batch launcher (e.g. `LaunchSEF.bat`)

 ## Installation